verilog-to-routing/vtr-verilog-to-routing/doc/src/arch/reference.rst

     :opt_param res_type:
         Specifies whether the segment belongs to the general or a clock routing network.
-If this tag is not specified, the resource type for the segment is considered to be GENERAL.
+If this tag is not specified, the resource type for the segment is considered to be GENERAL (i.e. regular routing).

     :req_param freq:
         The supply of routing tracks composed of this type of segment.